 Anonymous (via Quora)

-Different individuals have a different tolerance for different environments.
-Individual desires change how work spaces impact creative output.
-There are studies that show the trends.
+Different individuals have different tolerances for different environments.
+Individual desires change how workspaces impact creative output.
+Some studies show the trends.
 An open office has the disadvantage of being a one size fits all solution.
 The premise is that managers place employees into a space of a certain design.
-Once they figure out building design, won’t workers collaborate and create naturally?
+Once they figure out the building design, won’t workers collaborate and create naturally?

 I have worked in a variety of shared spaces.
-I’ve worked in a community newspaper newsroom, a mixed used open office, smaller 2-3 person shared spaces, and in a completely a private office.
+I’ve worked in a community newspaper newsroom, a mixed-used open office, smaller 2-3 person shared spaces, and in a completely private office.
 The newsroom was surprisingly easy to work in.
-Everyone was very focused and professional, with our tasks being very interconnected this made speaking aloud fairly easy.
+Everyone was very focused and professional, and with our tasks being very interconnected this made speaking aloud fairly easy.

-The mixed use space was most difficult for me.
+The mixed-use space was the most difficult for me.
 I could overhear most conversations.
-These had little to do with my own work, so I had very little reason to collaborate.
-It’s like being invited to a 5 day, 8 hour meeting each week.
-Almost all of which has little do with my projects.
+These had little to do with my work, so I had very little reason to collaborate.
+It’s like being invited to a 5-day, 8-hour meeting each week.
+Almost all of this has little to do with my projects.

 Privacy in open office plans

-There are artists and designers who don’t mind or even enjoy working in view of others.
-Think of the plein air, street and caricature artists who frequently create with others watching in awe.
-There are also others who work in private studios, only to reveal their work only when ready.
+Some artists and designers don’t mind or even enjoy working while being connected to others.
+Think of the plein air, street, and caricature artists who frequently create with others watching in awe.
+Others work in private studios, only to reveal their work only when ready.

 A lack of privacy is connected to decreased productivity.
 Employees are aware that they can be overheard.
-The may feel judged for their interactions.
+They may feel judged for their interactions.
 This decreases the amount of risk many will take during conversations.
-In a more traditional office, , my personal experience was that there amount of serendipity in hallways and running into familiar faces was casual and enjoyable.
+In a more traditional office, my personal experience was that there amount of serendipity in hallways, and running into familiar faces was casual and enjoyable.

-Do we build relationships as one group or in our individual responses?
-When I had either a single person office or two- to three-person shared office, collaborating with members in other areas wasn’t an issue.
+Do we build relationships as one group or as individuals?
+When I had either a single-person office or a two- to three-person shared office, collaborating with members in other areas wasn’t an issue.
 It was easy enough to email, call, walk, or arrange meetings when they were necessary.

-Employees who move from a traditional private office space to an open office space tend to be less satisfied.
+Employees who move from a traditional private office to an open office desk tend to be less satisfied.
 That’s what a detailed 2002 case study of a Canadian oil company found.
 They measured feelings, relationships, and performance.
 These employees were significantly less satisfied in all tested areas.

 We all have different needs.
 Extroverts will be less impacted than introverts, who are more easily distracted by noise.
-In this experiment reading comprehension to be most significantly difficult with background distractions for introvert.
+In this experiment, reading comprehension was most significantly difficult with background distractions for introverts.
 Creative productivity is impacted by positive social and group contexts.
 Introverts are generally more sensitive to external stimulation.